 (2) A summons issued under subsection (1) shall be served on the person to whom it is issued at least 5 days before the time specified therein for his attendance at the jury pool unless a judge of the court in which trials to which the jury pool relates are held otherwise orders in which case the person to whom the summons is issued shall be bound to attend notwithstanding that the summons was not served on him within the time specified by this subsection.

-[Section 32D inserted by No. 6 of 1981 s.
-20; amended by No. 25 of 2003 s.
+[Section 32D inserted: No. 6 of 1981 s.
+20; amended: No. 25 of 2003 s.
 9; No. 13 of 2011 s.
 24.]

 32E.
 Summoning officer may withdraw summons